The Children's Theatre Story

 In December of 1996, the Board of Directors of the Cincinnati-based ArtReach elected to merge operations with Theatre IV, a well-respected Virginia competitor in national touring that had been working on a parallel track for two decades.
 With business operations shared between the Cincinnati and Richmond offices, the organization regularly toured throughout 33 states plus the District of Columbia, with productions for children pre-K through 12th grade.
 ArtReach merged with The Children's Theatre of Cincinnati in 2005.
 In 2015, the name changed to TCT On Tour.

 In 2011, the two-week, half-day stARTS summer program, now known as STAR Camp Red Bank, began at our Madisonville facility.
-STAR Camp Red Bank, now held at our new facility on Red Bank Road, is designed for children who want to explore their interest in musical theater but who are either not able to commit the time or are not ready for STAR.
+STAR Camp Red Bank, now held at our facility on Red Bank Road for three weeks, is designed for children who want to explore their interest in musical theatre but who are either not able to commit the time or are not ready for STAR.